Top 10 French Drain Mistakes & How To Avoid Them

 Installing French drains requires digging up trenches.

-Now, people make the mistake of not calling to find out if there are utilities buried underground.
-Haphazard digging of your yard could lead to damage to such utilities which could attract costly repairs.
+Now, people do not call to find out if utilities are buried underground.
+Haphazard digging of your yard could damage such utilities, which could attract costly repairs.

 Examples of such buried utilities include gas and power lines.
 Apart from utilities, you might have to find out if there are local restrictions regarding water runoff.

-Slope plays a central role n determining proper drainage.
+Slope plays a central role in determining proper drainage.

 A French drain requires the proper application of gravity to function effectively.
 However, people make the mistake of paying no attention to the slope of their yard.
 Areas of no slope or negative slope should be avoided.

-Also, a location with a dip or low spot won’t be ideal for French drain installation.
-You need a slope that slants away from your home to install your French drain.
+Also, a dip or low spot location won’t be ideal for French drain installation.
+It would be best if you had a slope that slants away from your home to install your French drain.

 This allows for easy flow of water away from your property.